Last updated on July 11, 2019

 PIP is a package manager for Python packages.
-When we install PIP, it is added to the system as a command line program which can be run from the command line.
-We not only use PIP to install and uninstall Python packages, it is rather a great tool to create Python virtual environment.
+When we install PIP, it is added to the system as a command-line program that can be run from the command line.
+We not only use PIP to install and uninstall Python packages, but it is also a great tool to create a Python virtual environment.
 And in this article, we will be talking about different useful commands that a Python developer uses in a day to day life.

 Looking for a package, PIP is there to help you out.
 PIP search allows you to search PyPI for any package using the